theafolayan/nextjs-indexing-pack/README.md

 npx nextjs-indexing-pack init
 ```

-The wizard asks for your production URL, generates a compliant IndexNow key, creates the required `public/<key>.txt` file, writes `nextjs-indexing-pack.config.json`, scaffolds a dummy Google service account JSON credential file, and (optionally) stores the credentials in `.env.local`.
+The wizard asks for your production URL, generates a compliant IndexNow key, creates the required `public/<key>.txt` file, writes `nextjs-indexing-pack.config.json`, and can optionally scaffold a dummy Google service account JSON credential file while storing the references in `.env.local`.

 Once you are set up, trigger submissions directly from your build or deployment pipeline: